Cultivating Peace in Colombia

 Territory of Learning, a second-level association formed by 10 producer associations, hosts week-long visits of smallholders to learn good agricultural, post-harvest and entrepreneurial practices.

 Inspired by the Fairtrade Premium, Berraquera consulted the farmers and their social programme manager on their greatest needs.

 El verano, a twice-yearly dry season, usually falls December – February and June – July.
 At best it generates a lot of extra work watering the crops.
 At worst it is exacerbated by El Niño (drought), devastating crops and destroying harvests.

 Raised to date

-Dew Collectors reduce demand for water by up to 50%; retain moisture in the soil and eliminate nearby weeds which compete for scarce water.
-Berraquera is investing 2.5% of Mora sales.
-Further contributions welcome!
+Dew Collectors, see video, reduce demand for water by 50%+; retain moisture in the soil & eliminate nearby weeds which compete for scarce water.
+Berraquera invests 2.5% of Mora sales.
+Extra contributions welcome!

 Goal: £3k for pilot pallet 600 Dew Collectors

 A pilot hectare of high quality Drip Irrigation was installed in March 2019 for lulo, see photos.
 It lasts 7 years (i.e. more than 3 x 2-yr cycles of lulo) compared with local systems which last only 2-3 years.

 Goal: £1.5k for 1 ha Drip Irrigation for Mora